KingsleyLeung03/kingsley-ai-portfolio/src/ai/flows/contexts/resume.md

 ## Personal Profile

 A high-achieving Computer Science graduate (GPA 7.1/9) who led a six-member team to develop an AI-powered web platform for wildlife conservation.
-Skilled in building and maintaining APIs, debugging complex issues, and utilising modern frameworks, demonstrated through internship at Endace and multiple full-stack projects.
-Recognised for being collaborative, adaptable, and continuously learning to stay ahead with the latest technologies.
-Ready to leverage a strong foundation in Python, C#, TypeScript to contribute to impactful, real-world software solutions.
+Skilled in full-stack development, including building APIs with Node.js, FastAPI, ASP.NET, and implementing user interface with React.
+Recognised for being collaborative and continuously learning new tech stacks like AWS as needed, demonstrated through an internship at Endace and multiple projects.
+Proficient in DevOps practices, including Git, Docker, CI/CD.
+Ready to leverage learning skills and a strong foundation in Python, C#, TypeScript to contribute to impactful, real-world software solutions.

 ## Education History